BMCW Quick Links:

 - Careers in Child Welfare

 - Milwaukee Child Welfare Partnership Council

 currently contracted with BMCW.

 Registration form for new and currently contracted agencies.

 The Supervised Independent Living Placement is a structured, yet independent, living environment for those youth needing placement and assistance with developing skills required to live on their own.
 Youth are given the opportunity to experience independent living without the burden of having to provide for themselves.

-- The agency will complete background checks on all employees that will have direct contact with children in the Supervised Independent Living Placement program.
-Any individuals with the following convictions will be barred from having any direct contact with all children in this program: felony child abuse or neglect (including if he or she has a registry record of substantiated or founded child abuse or neglect), spousal abuse, a crime against children including child pornography; a crime of violence including rape, sexual assault, or homicide, arson, kidnapping, illegal use of weapons or explosives, fraud, forgery or property crimes such as burglary and robbery; or has been convicted of physical assault and battery.
+The agency will complete background checks on all employees who will have direct contact with children in a Supervised Independent Living Placement.
+Any individuals with the following convictions will be barred from having any direct contact with all children in this program.
+Those barred convictions include: felony child abuse or neglect (including if he or she has a registry record of substantiated or founded child abuse or neglect), spousal abuse, a crime against children including child pornography; a crime of violence including rape, sexual assault, or homicide, arson, kidnapping, illegal use of weapons or explosives, fraud, forgery or property crimes such as burglary and robbery; or has been convicted of physical assault and battery.
 Individuals will also be disqualified if convicted of a drug-related offense within the past 5 years.

 The review of the registration package is rigorous and encompasses an analysis of the center’s business and organizational capacity, finances, audit compliance, and programming for residents.
 It is important that you submit all the required materials to avoid delay in processing.
 Only those agencies that meet the BMCW's minimum requirements will be eligible to contract and receive BMCW placements.